kornatzky/backand-crud-real-time/README.md

 # Description

-An example app for Backand AngularJS SDK with CRUD and real-time update
+An example app for Backand AngularJS SDK with CRUD and real-time update.

+**NOTE: Compatible with Ionic 3.1.2**

 #  App Flow